-Acknowledgment: This work is supported by NSF grants SCI-0515491, Career IIS-0347943, an Alfred Sloan fellowship, an IBM Faculty Award, and a grant from Microsoft.
+Acknowledgment: This work is supported by NSF grants SCI-0515491, Career IIS-0347943, an Alfred Sloan fellowship, an IBM Faculty Award, a DARPA seedling grant, and a grant from Microsoft.
 We thank the reviewers for invaluable comments on an earlier draft of this essay.